 Note that even if a request to appeal the judgment is allowed, there is no automatic stay.
-So if the judge has refused a stay of execution, the party concerned may wish to make an application for a stay urgently to the Court of Appeal.
-There are numerous considerations involved in the question of whether the trial judge or the Court of Appeal will grant a stay pending the appeal hearing.
+If the judge has refused a stay of execution, the party concerned may wish to make an application for a stay urgently to the appeal court.
+There are numerous considerations involved in the question of whether the trial judge or the appeal court will grant a stay pending the appeal hearing.
 If appropriate we will discuss these matters with you.